white Turkish Angora cat with blue eyes

 The Turkish Angora comes from the mountainous regions of Turkey.
 Due to the isolation of the mountains, the cats of this region didn’t have the ability to breed with other cats.
 This resulted in inbreeding which further perpetuated the gene that gives them long, silky coats.

 Turkish Angora cats are highly regarded in their homeland, but when they were brought to Britain and France in the 1960s, people viewed them simply as generic long-haired cats.
-They then bred different long-haired cats with them, including Persian cats
+Breeders then bred different long-haired cats with them, including Persian cats

 The government of Turkey thought that this crossing of breeds would take away from the natural breed that existed in their country.
 The government chose to work with the Ankara Zoo to start a very specific breeding program to save the pure white Angora cat.
 These white cats were so highly thought of that it was difficult to own them during this time.
 Even still, the wife of Colonel Walter Grant was able to obtain two in Turkey and bring them to the United States.